opensly/sly-utils/README.md

 ## Exports & Structure
 - All utilities are available as named exports from the main package entry.
 - TypeScript types are included automatically for all utilities.
-- The package supports both CommonJS and ES Module imports.
+- The package supports ES Module imports.

 ## List of Utility Methods